miLibris/flask-rest-jsonapi/README.md

 ### Sorting
 *note: You have to implement the pagination feature in your data layer too*

-You can sort result with url querystring parameter "sort"
+You can sort result with url querystring parameter "sort".

 Example: ?sort=-created,title